To install and run AIR your development environment must meet these minimum requirements:

 adt -devices -platform android

-You must make sure you have version of Java 8 installed and that your
+You must make sure you have version 11 of the Java Development Kit installed and that your